- Our Offer

 2.3 Investors in People

-4. It is expected that all Expressions of Interest will have a reference from at least one organisation for whom the Delivery Partner has previously delivered a contract.
-Where this is not possible a statement explaining the reason for the absence of this may be considered – for example because the company is new and has no existing delivery history
+4. It is expected that all Expressions of Interest will have a reference from at least one organisation for whom the Supply Chain Partner has previously delivered a contract.
+Where this is not possible a statement explaining the reason for the absence of this may be considered – for example because the company is new and has no existing delivery history.

-5. Due diligence information will be formally reviewed by the Development Director who will discuss potential Partners with the Operations Director or Skills Director as appropriate to determine service need and also the level of contract available.
+5. Due diligence information will be formally reviewed by a Director for Skills Training UK who will discuss potential Supply Chain Partners with the Board to determine service need and the level of contract available.

 6. References contacted by Skills Training UK to confirm contract delivery and performance where stated.

-7. A recommendation is made by the Development Director to the Senior Management Team based on the
+7. A recommendation is made by the Director from Skills Training UK to the Board of Directors based on capacity, capability, added value, and reputational considerations

 8. Potential sub-contractor to be informed of decision